It’s important to consider buying life insurance to cover student loans, especially if the bulk of your loans are private.

-The benefit can be used to pay off the student loan debt to ensure your spouse doesn’t suffer financial hardship in accruing the student loan debts.
+The benefit can be used to pay off your student loans to ensure your spouse doesn’t suffer financial hardship in incurring the student loan debts.

 Of course, life insurance is beneficial in numerous other ways if you have a spouse (and children).

 Not only will the benefit be used to pay off your student loan debt, but it can also help provide financial stability for your family in a very trying time.